-AP French is a college level course designed to further develop students' proficiency in reading, writing, listening and speaking French.
-The course provides an academically challenging environment in which students prepare to sit for the Advanced Placement French Language Exam in May, and which facilitates students' transition from high school to college level academics.
-AP French V includes a comprehensive review of French grammar, extensive work with precise use of vocabulary and syntax, as well as oral and written analyses of articles, reports, podcasts, on-air interviews and panel discussions.
+AP French Language and Culture is a college level course designed to further develop students' proficiency in reading, writing, listening and speaking French.
+The course provides an academically challenging environment in which students prepare to sit for the Advanced Placement French Language and Culture Exam in May, and which facilitates students' transition from high school to college level academics.
+Course work develops precise use of vocabulary and syntax, as well as accurate oral and written analyses of articles, reports, podcasts, on-air interviews and panel discussions.
 The class is conducted in French, and students are expected to speak in French.